Fflath/htmx-extensions/src/svg-ext/Readme.md

 ## Usage

 To use the SVG extension, include the `svg_ext.js` script in your HTML and add the `hx-ext="svg-ext"` attribute to your SVG elements or their containers.
+Instead of the normal hx-swap options use one of the svg swaps to interact with SVGs.
+The rest of the htmx functionality should work as normal.

 ## Examples